 The Applied Technology Council (ATC) is a nonprofit, tax-exempt corporation established in 1973 through the efforts of the Structural Engineers Association of California.
-ATC's mission is to develop and promote state-of-the-art, user-friendly engineering resources and applications for use in mitigating the effects of natural and other hazards on the built environment.
-ATC also identifies and encourages needed research and develops consensus opinions on structural engineering issues in a nonproprietary format.
-ATC thereby fulfills a unique role in funded information transfer.
+ATC's mission is to imagine, develop, and promote the advancement of technologies to enhance societal resistance to natural and other hazards.
+ATC envisions a society prepared to face natural and other hazards, informed by engineering solutions.

 ATC is guided by a Board of Directors consisting of representatives appointed by the American Society of Civil Engineers, the National Council of Structural Engineers Associations, the Structural Engineers Association of California, the Structural Engineers Association of New York, the Western Council of Structural Engineers Associations, and four at-large representatives concerned with the practice of structural engineering.
 Each director serves a three-year term.